snackbxx/lore/docs/terminology/seadex-terminology.md

 ---
-label: Seadex Official Terminology
+label: SeaDex Official Terminology
 ---

-# Seadex Official Terminology
+# SeaDex Official Terminology

 - **Nigged**: a derogative way to refer to encodes/releases of low quality.
 Famously used by members of the server to call out a bad Reza encode.
 - **Thanosed**: similar to nigged, although this is a safer and more family friendly alternative.